-The Company is party to various similar Loan Agreements, dated March 2006, January 2006, November 2005, September 2005, and June 2005, with its major shareholder and its affiliates and certain other lenders under which it has borrowed an aggregate \$4,050,000 (the "Bridge Loans").
+The Company is a party to various similar Loan Agreements, dated June 2006, May 2006, March 2006, January 2006, November 2005, September 2005, and June 2005, with its major shareholder and its affiliates and certain other lenders under which it has borrowed an aggregate \$5,185,000 (the "Bridge Loans").
 The net proceeds from the Bridge Loans, after the satisfaction of related legal expenses, have been and will be used by the Company to continue the development of its Aversion® Technology and to fund related operating expenses.
 The Bridge Loans are secured by a lien on all of the Company's assets, senior in right of payment and lien priority to all other indebtedness of the Company.
-The Bridge Loans bear interest at the rate of ten percent (10%) per annum and mature on June 1, 2006.
+The Bridge Loans bear interest at the rate of ten percent (10%) per annum and will mature on September 1, 2006, an extension of the original June 1, 2006 maturity date.
 The Bridge Loans are subject to mandatory pre-payment by the Company upon the Company's completion of equity or debt financing or any sale, transfer, license or similar arrangement pursuant to which the Company or any of its Subsidiaries sells, licenses or otherwise grant rights in any material portion of the Company's intellectual property to any third party, provided that the consummation of any such transaction results in certain minimum amounts of cash proceeds to the Company, net of all costs and expenses.
-The Bridge Loans restrict the Company's ability to issue any shares of its currently authorized Series A, B or C preferred stock without the prior consent of the Bridge Loans restrict the Bridge lenders preemptive rights relating to the issuance of the Company's Series A, B and C preferred stock.
+The Bridge Loans restrict the Company's ability to issue any shares of its currently authorized Series A, B or C preferred stock without the prior consent of the Bridge Lenders, and grants the Bridge Lenders preemptive rights relating to the issuance of the Company's Series A, B and C preferred stock.
 The Bridge Loans contain cross default provisions with the amended 2004 Note and each of the other outstanding Bridge Loans.
-The Bridge Loans also contains normal and customary affirmative and negative covenants, including restrictions on the Company's ability to incur additional debt or grant any lien on the assets of the Company or its subsidiaries, subject to certain permitted exclusions.
+The Bridge Loans also contains normal and customary affirmative and negative covenants, including restrictions on the Company's ability to incur additional debt or grant any lien on the assets of the Company or its subsidiaries, subject to ce